-- (c) after being installed, the system shall be tested under normal ventilation conditions and shall give an overall response time to the satisfaction of the Administration. - (16) Manually operated call points shall be spaced so that no part of the space is more than 20m from a manually operated call point, and one shall be placed close to each exit from such spaces. - (17) The boundary bulkheads and decks of garage spaces shall have fire integrity in accordance with Tables 6.1 and 6.2. - (18) Garage space shall be fitted with a fixed pressure water-spray fire-extinguishing system which shall comply with the Fire Safety Systems Code; provided that the Administration may permit the use of any other fixed fire-extinguishing system50 that has been shown, by a full-scale test in conditions simulating a flowing petrol fire in a vehicle space or a ro-ro space, to be not less effective in controlling fires likely to occur in a garage space. - (19) When fixed pressure water-spray fire-extinguishing systems are provided, in view of the serious loss of stability which could arise51 due to large quantities of water accumulating on the deck or decks during the operation of the water-spraying system, the following arrangements shall be provided: - (a) in the spaces above the bulkhead deck, scuppers shall be fitted so as to ensure that such water is rapidly discharged directly overboard; - (b) in the spaces below the bulkhead deck, the Administration may require additional pumping and drainage facilities and in such case- - (i) the drainage system shall be sized to remove no less than 125% of the combined capacity of both the water-spraying system pumps and the required number of fire hose nozzles; and - (ii) the drainage system valves shall be operable from outside the protected space at a position in the vicinity of the extinguishing system controls. - (20) At least two portable foam fire extinguishers or equivalent shall be provided at each deck level in each garage space and at least one portable fire extinguisher shall be located at each access to such space.
+- (16) Manually operated call points shall be spaced so that no part of the space is more than 20m from a manually operated call point, and one shall be placed close to each exit from such spaces. - (17) The boundary bulkheads and decks of garage spaces shall have fire integrity in accordance with Tables 6.1 and 6.2. - (18) Garage space shall be fitted with a fixed pressure water-spray fire-extinguishing system which shall comply with the Fire Safety Systems Code; provided that the Administration may permit the use of any other fixed fire-extinguishing system42 that has been shown, by a full-scale test in conditions simulating a flowing petrol fire in a vehicle space or a ro-ro space, to be not less effective in controlling fires likely to occur in a garage space. - (19) When fixed pressure water-spray fire-extinguishing systems are provided, in view of the serious loss of stability which could arise43 due to large quantities of water accumulating on the deck or decks during the operation of the water-spraying system, the following arrangements shall be provided: - (a) in the spaces above the bulkhead deck, scuppers shall be fitted so as to ensure that such water is rapidly discharged directly overboard; - (b) in the spaces below the bulkhead deck, the Administration may require additional pumping and drainage facilities and in such case- - (i) the drainage system shall be sized to remove no less than 125% of the combined capacity of both the water-spraying system pumps and the required number of fire hose nozzles; and - (ii) the drainage system values shall be operable from outside the protected space at a position in the vicinity of the extinguishing system controls. - (20) At least two portable foam fire extinguishers or equivalent shall be provided at each deck level in each garage space and at least one portable fire extinguisher shall be located at each access to such space. - (21) Notwithstanding the provisions in paragraph (9) & (3), where the ventilation system is so designed and operated as to provide continuous ventilation of the space at the rate of at least 10 air changes per hour, electrical equipment of a type so enclosed and protected as to prevent the escape of sparks shall be permitted above a height of 450 mm from the deck, except for cases where passengers are allowed access to a garage space

-50 Refer to the Guidelines for the approval of alternative fixed water-based fire-fighting systems for special category spaces (See MSC/Circ.1272).
+42 Refer to the Guidelines for the approval of alternative fixed water-based fire-fighting systems for special category spaces (See MSC/Circ.1272).

-51 Attention is drawn to IMO Resolution MSC.256(84) and the associated Circular MSC/Circ.1320 (paragraphs 1.1.2 and 3.1.1), with respect to the drainage of fire fighting water from spaces above the bulkhead deck in passenger ships.
+43 Attention is drawn to IMO Resolution MSC.256(84) and the associated Circular MSC/Circ.1320 (paragraphs 1.1.2 and 3.1.1), with respect to the drainage of fire fighting water from spaces above the bulkhead deck in passenger ships.